Harold Bolitho: Japanese studies

-In addition to his own work, Bolitho was an editor of Brill Publishers' series, the Japanese Studies Library.
+In addition to his own work, Bolitho worked for Brill Publishers as an editor of their Japanese Studies Library.
 The series includes monographs on substantial subjects, thematic collections of articles, handbooks, text editions, and translations.

 Australian studies

 In commemoration of the United States bicentennial in 1976, the Australian government provided funding for an endowed chair in Australian studies at Harvard.
 This faculty position rotates yearly among different departments, and former chair holders have come to Harvard from a number of disciplines.
 This investment in Harvard encouraged an expanded interest in Australian studies.
 As he was an Australian, it was natural for Bolitho to serve as chair of the Committee on Australian Studies in the Faculty of Arts and Sciences.